SidTheEngineer/StreamCloud/README.md

 Uncaught (in promise) DOMException: The play() request was interrupted by a call to pause().
 ```

 It doesn't seem to cause any issues, but it's definitely something worth investigating.
-When testing in Firefox, the error is not thrown.
+When testing the app in Firefox, this error is not thrown.

 ### Architecture

 Being a small enough project (and a demonstration of technical ability), I decided to not use a front-end framework and relied mainly on the newer features of ECMAScript alongside webpack to create a modular front-end.
 Experience working with React allowed me to model the front-end in a way that allows for reusable components.

 Without relying on a framework, directly handling how state changes throughout the app reflect in the UX/UI and vice versa poised to be a bit cumbersome.
 For future improvements, I would most likely end up rewriting the application using React to make state management a lot cleaner throughout.